bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Would it prevent BGP hijack attacks?
 To an extent, but no.
-I wouldn't say yes, but for example, if for whatever reason you lost your connection to the pool, your datum gateway did, you can still submit a block to the network and that time window is longer than it would be than if you were just mining on the pool, it's basically between network blocks.
+I wouldn't say yes, but for example, if for whatever reason you lost your connection to the pool, your DATUM gateway did, you can still submit a block to the network and that time window is longer than it would be than if you were just mining on the pool, it's basically between network blocks.
 Your work is valid at that point.
 So, I would say it's like 1% more helpful, but BGP attack is still a BGP attack.